Aortic Valve Repair May Mean No More Blood Thinner for You

 Patients can go home four to seven days after surgery and can return to driving – and often to work – in as little as two weeks.

-Results of the Cleveland Clinic study, published in the May 2014 Annals of Thoracic Surgery, confirm the durability of valve repair surgery.
-Ten years after repair, 91 percent of patients still had their own valve.
+Results of the Cleveland Clinic study, published in the Annals of Thoracic Surgery, confirm the durability of valve repair surgery.
+Ten years after repair, 91% of patients still had their own valve.

 Eventually, some patients will need valve replacement surgery to treat advancing BAV disease.
 However, minimally invasive surgery can delay that day – even for decades in many cases.